How we can help

 You know your programs best.
 When faculty sees the renewal process as a time to reinvigorate and talk teaching, the process is a meaningful opportunity to really think deeply about what you want for your students and how courses fit together to build and weave concepts, skills, and values to provide the kind of learning experiences that make an outstanding program.
 As a team, your faculty is in charge of the renewal or creation of curriculum.

 We know that all research is anchored in data collection and analysis.
 The research into your curriculum is no different.
 What have you currently got on the books?
 What is the experience of your students?
 Where do they go with those degrees?
 How successful are your graduates?
 What is the reputation of your program?
 What are the strengths and who thinks they are strengths?
-Surveys, spreadsheets, flipcharts, CAT, interviews, focus groups, inventories and audits—think in these terms for making your process data-informed.
+Surveys, spreadsheets, flipcharts, curriculum alignment tool, interviews, focus groups, inventories and audits—think in these terms for making your process data-informed.
 As with any research, rigor pays off.
 Think of what you currently have in terms of:

 - Course learning outcomes (knowledge, skills, and values);